-BIO12 Restoration of Juglans californica var. californica is often successful, and the fruit (walnuts) should be collected from locally indigenous (onsite) sources.
+BIO14 Restoration of Juglans californica var. californica is often successful, and the fruit (walnuts) should be collected from locally indigenous (onsite) sources and planted in appropriate areas (mitigation sites).
 Seeds shall be gathered when ripe and transferred to a native plant nursery experienced with propagating Juglans californica or similar species, and grown out to 1-gallon container size, preferably in liners rather than 1-gallon pots.
 These plants shall be planted in suitable preserved habitat found onsite at a ratio of 10 plants for every 1 plant impacted by the project.
 The seedlings should be monitored and irrigated on a regular basis to ensure survival.
 Juglans californica can also be grown from mature stem cuttings and sprouted in a greenhouse.
 Rooted cuttings can then be planted at the mitigation site(s).